MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 1. Add the authentication logic to the script to define a connection from your local machine to R Server, provide credentials, capture the access token, add that token to the header, and use that header for all subsequent requests.
 Use the authentication method defined by your R Server administrator: basic admin account, Active Directory/LDAP (AD/LDAP), or Azure Active Directory (AAD).

-   + For AD/LDAP or the `admin` account authentication:

-     For these authentication methods, you must call the `POST /login` API in order to authenticate.
+   + **For AD/LDAP or the `admin` account authentication**, you must call the `POST /login` API in order to authenticate.
 You'll need to pass in the  `username` and `password` for the local administrator, or if Active Directory is enabled, pass the LDAP account information.
 In turn, R Server will issue you a [bearer/access token](security-access-tokens.md).
 After authenticated, the user will not need to provide credentials again as long as the token is still valid and a header is submitted with every request.

      >[!IMPORTANT]
      >Every call must be authenticated.
 Therefore, remember to include headers with tokens to every single request.